-The built-in Google Cloud Incidents trigger initiates flows when it receives a request from a webhook in Google Cloud's operations suite.
+The built-in Google Cloud Incidents trigger initiates a flow when it receives a signal from a Google Cloud's operations suite webhook.

-- Go to the Triggers panel in the palette, expand the App Triggers section and drag the trigger onto the canvas.
+- Go to the Triggers tab in the palette, expand the App Triggers section and drag the trigger onto the canvas.

 - Double-click the trigger (or click the pencil icon).